strapper/bon/README.md

 # shipper

-Shipper is scriptable deployment for Docker containers.
+Shipper is scripted deployment for Docker containers.

 ## Overview